giuseppe-evola/-Comparison-Of-GARCH-COPULA-And-An-Optimal-Transport-Based-Method/README.md

 This project uses both **R** and **MATLAB**.
 R is used for the GARCH and Copula models definition and GARCH-Copula and GARCH-OT modelling for VaR estimation.
-MATLAB is used for the application of the Optimal Transport (OT) for the Dependence structure modelling.
+MATLAB is used for the application of the Optimal Transport-based model.